 - Until now it was very used for deciding properties like confluence, completeness or consistency.
-Its weakening or its absence, very frequent in real cases, throws us into the adversary context. - It is a tool for the analysis of resources. - Thoroughly analyzing divergence by non-termination can be an approach for modeling the continuous.
+Its weakening or its absence, very frequent in real cases, throws us into the adversary context. - It is a tool for the analysis of resources.

 A crucial element of safety and security of software systems is the problem of resources.
 We are working in the field of Implicit Computational Complexity.
-Interpretation based methods like Quasi-interpretations (QI) or sup-interpretations, are the approach we have been developing these last five years, see [61], [62], [63].
+Interpretation based methods like Quasi-interpretations (QI) or sup-interpretations, are the approach we have been developing these last five years, see [74], [75], [76].
 Implicit complexity is an approach to the analysis of the resources that are used by a program.
 Its tools come essentially from proof theory.
 The aim is to compile a program while certifying its complexity.